rsinger86/drf-flex-fields/README.md

 * Adds experimental support for automatically SQL query optimization via a `FlexFieldsFilterBackend`.
 Thanks ADR-007!
 * Adds CircleCI config file.
 Thanks mikeIFTS!
 * Moves declaration of `expandable_fields` to `Meta` class on serialzer for consistency with DRF (will continue to support declaration as class property)
+* Python 2 is no longer supported.
+If you need Python 2 support, you can continue to use older versions of this package.

 ## 0.5.0 (April 2019)
 * Added support for `omit` keyword for field exclusion.
 Code clean up and improved test coverage.